David Chang: Culinary training and career

 On December 30, 2019, Chang opened the 250-seat Majordomo Meat & Fish restaurant in The Palazzo tower of The Venetian Las Vegas.
 In March 2020, in response to the COVID-19 pandemic, Momofuku restaurant group made the decision to temporarily close its restaurants.
 Later that year, they decided to consolidate some restaurants, and permanently close Momofuku Nishi in Manhattan's Chelsea neighborhood, and Momofuku CCDC in Washington, D.C.
 In 2021 they also closed Momofuku Seiōbo in Sydney.
 Chang's Majordomo and Moon Palace closed at Palazzo on June 6, 2022.
+Momofuku Ssäm Bar closed September 30, 2023.
+Chang's two-Michelin starred restaurant Momofuku Ko, located in New York, New York, closed on November 4, 2023.

 Media career

 Television

 In 2010, he appeared in the fifth episode of HBO's Treme alongside fellow chefs Tom Colicchio, Eric Ripert and Wylie Dufresne.
 His presence on the show was expanded in the second season when one of the characters, a New Orleans chef who has moved to New York City, takes a job in his restaurant.
 Chang has also served as a guest judge on the reality show Top Chef: All Stars.
 In 2011, he was a guest judge on MasterChef Australia.
 Chang hosted the first season of the PBS food series The Mind of a Chef, which was executive produced by Anthony Bourdain and premiered in the fall of 2012.
 In September 2013, David appeared on a skit on the Deltron 3030 album, Event 2.
 In 2016, he guest starred as himself in the IFC series Documentary Now! episode "Juan Likes Rice & Chicken", a parody of Jiro Dreams of Sushi.
 In 2018, Chang created, produced, and starred in a Netflix original series, Ugly Delicious.
-Chang also appeared in two episodes of the BuzzFeed web series Worth It, and another Netflix series The Chef Show, produced by his friends Roy Choi and Jon Favreau.
+Chang also appeared in another Netflix series The Chef Show, produced by his friends Roy Choi and Jon Favreau.
 In 2019, he produced a Netflix original titled "Breakfast, Lunch & Dinner" with guest stars including Seth Rogen and Kate McKinnon.
-He also appeared in the Blue's Clues & You! episode "Welcome to Blue's Bistro" in the Mailtime segment.
 He hosted the documentary film series The Next Thing You Eat.
+On November 29, 2020, he became the first celebrity to win the $1,000,000 top prize for his charity, Southern Smoke Foundation, and the fourteenth overall million dollar winner on Who Wants to Be a Millionaire.
+David Chang appeared as a fictionalized version of himself in the Apple TV+ original series Loot.
+In 2024, David Chang began hosting another Netflix original, a live late night talk show titled "Dinner Time Live with David Chang."